Making And Using A

 Step 6.

-These are the brush settings that I used for
+These are the brush settings that I decided to save as a preset to use for the next part of

 On the Tools Options Palette:-